Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-PSPhot (and other IPP) functions understand two types of masked pixels: ``bad'' and ``suspect''.
-Bad pixels are those which should not be used in any operations, while suspect pixels are those for which the reported signal may be contaminated or biased, but may be useable in some contexts.
+The library functions used by \ippprog{psphot} understand two types of masked pixels: ``bad'' and ``suspect''.
+Bad pixels are those which should not be used in any operations, while suspect pixels are those for which the reported signal may be contaminated or biased, but may be usable in some contexts.
 For example, a pixel with poor charge transfer efficiency is likely to be too untrustworthy to use in any circumstance, while a pixel in which persistence ghosts have been subtracted might be useful for detection or even analysis of brighter sources.
 Table~\ref{tab:mask_values} lists the 16 bit values used for PS1 mask images, along with their description \citep[see][for additional information]{waters2017}.

-The variance image, if not supplied is constructed by default from the flux image using the configuration supplied values of \code{GAIN} and \code{READ_NOISE} to calculate the appropriate Poisson statistics for each pixel.
+The variance image, if not supplied, is constructed by default from the flux image using the configuration supplied gain and read noise values to calculate the appropriate Poisson statistics for each pixel.
+The parameters are determined based on the camera format keywords \code{CELL.GAIN} and \code{CELL.READNOISE}, which in the case of PS1 PV3 refer to the header keywords \code{GAIN} and \code{RDNOISE}.
 In this case, the image is assumed to represent the readout from a single detector, with well-defined gain and read noise characteristics.
 This assumption is not always valid.
 For example, if the input flux image is the result of an image stack with a variable number of input measurements per pixel (due to masking and dithering), the variance cannot be calculated from the signal image alone.
 It is necessary in such a case to supply a variance image which accurately represents the variance as a function of position in the image.

 Some image processing steps introduce cross-correlation between pixel fluxes.
-An obvious case is smoothing, but geometric transformations which redistibute fractional flux between neighboring pixels also introduces cross-correlations.
+An obvious case is smoothing, but geometric transformations which redistribute fractional flux between neighboring pixels also introduces cross-correlations.
 In the noise model, it is necessary to track the impact of the cross correlations on the per-pixel variance.
 In the general case, this would require a complete covariance image, consisting of the set of cross-correlated pixels for each image pixel.
 Since a typical smoothing or warping operation may introduce correlation between 25 - 100 neighboring pixels, the size of such a covariance image is prohibitive.